Orbital-Knewbie/Knewbie/docs/DeveloperGuide.md

 #### 3.1.4 Classes
 Both Students and Educators can be part of Classes.
 Classes are created to let Educators monitor their students progress collectively, and also can allow interaction between Educators and Students as well as Students with other Students using the forum.
-A simple demonstration of a Student-Educator relationship, along with the Classes is shown in the Entity-Relationship Diagram below.
+A simple demonstration of a Student-Educator relationship, along with the Classes is shown in the ER Diagram below.
 Note that the User properties were omitted for brevity - the full database design can still be found earlier in the [Database section](#database).

 ![Student Educator Classes](diagrams/UserEntity.png)<br>
 Fig #.
 Relationship of Student-Educator-Class

+In the creation of a Class, the Educator will input a name and click a button leading to it being saved in the database.
+Further information can be found in the User Guide (Educator).

 Interactions between are part of peer learning and can enhance the knowledge gained from the platform.
 The forum created for each class will allow for the clarification of questions students may have.